 What Does “Highest and Best” Offer Mean?

 Multiple offers in Wellington Florida have become commonplace again and homebuyers are being instructed to submit their “highest and best” offers.
-While the “highest and best” offer defines itself, as a listing agent I do not think every home buyer fully understands what it actually means and how sellers handle multiple offers.
+While the “highest and best” offer defines itself, as a listing agent I do not think every home buyer fully understands what it actually means and that every seller will handle multiple offers definitely.

-Lately, all of the “highest and best” offer situations I have been involved in seem to have one constant commonality, buyers are increasing their purchase price, but do not change any of the other offer terms; escrow, inspection period, close date, mortgage contingency period or short sale contingency period.
+Lately, all of the “highest and best” offer situations I have been involved in seem to have one constant commonality, buyers are increasing their purchase price, but do not change any of the other offer terms; escrow, inspection period, mortgage contingency period, closing date, or removing other contingencies.
 While a buyer can have the “highest” price if their other terms are not the “best” they could possibly lose in a multiple offer situation.

 A few months ago one of my Wellington home sellers received 8 offers and once the “highest and best” deadline came to a close the seller quickly narrowed it down to the two strongest offers.
-The two offers were identical, except for the inspection period, one buyer offered a 5 day inspection period while the other offered 3 days.
+The two offers were identical, except for the inspection period.
+One buyer offered a 5-day inspection period while the other offered a 3-day inspection period.
 Guess which offer the seller accepted?
-Yes, in this “highest and best” multiple offer situations it came down to a two-day difference in the inspection period.
+Yes, in this “highest and best” multiple offer situation it came down to a 2-day difference in the inspection period.

-If you are a home buyer purchasing a home in Wellington Florida you better be prepared for battle!
+If you are purchasing a home in Wellington Florida you might have to prepare for battle!
+Before submitting an offer it’s important to understand the market conditions and what you might be up against.
 Make sure you fully understand every term you are offering the seller and how those terms may affect your chances of winning in a multiple offer situation.

 DO NOT just submit your “highest” offer, make sure you submit your “highest AND best” offer.